‘Womanizing’ Tortoise Set Free Into The Wild After His Libido Single-Handedly Saved Species From Extinction

 “He’s contributed a large percentage to the lineage that we are returning to Espanola,” said Jorge Carrion, the park’s director.
 “There’s a feeling of happiness to have the possibility of returning that tortoise to his natural state.”

 As the BBC noted, Diego is believed to have directly fathered close to 800 tortoises on the island.
-As the report noted, Diego’s release into the wild will return him to his original home.
+The report detailed that Diego’s release into the wild will return him to his original home.
 The park service said the tortoise was believed to have been taken from the Galapagos close to 80 years ago after he was captured during a scientific expedition.

 Diego could still have quite a bit of time left ahead of him.
-Giant tortoises are known to have unusually long life spans, with some doubling the life of Diego.
+Giant tortoises are known to have unusually long life spans, with some doubling the life of Diego’s.
 As Slate noted, a 255-year-old giant tortoise died in 2006 after being captured in the 1700s and given as a gift.

 As the report noted, the long life spans are an evolutionary advantage for the animals due to the fact that, outside of Diego, they are not known to procreate very often.